analogdevicesinc/doctools/docs/docs_guidelines/roles.rst

 Custom roles
 ============

-Custom Sphinx roles to allow better linking, such as git links, and formatting, like font coloring.
+Doctools custom Sphinx roles allow better linking, such as git links, and formatting, like font coloring.

+Below, every added role is explained with examples.

 .. note::

    Link-like roles use the :code:`:role:\`text <link>\`` synthax, like external links, but without the undescore in the end.

 Color
 ~~~~~